Serial Peripheral Interface: Intelligent SPI controllers

-SPI controllers from different vendors support different feature sets; such DMA queues are not uncommon, although they may be associated with separate DMA engines rather than the SPI controller itself, such as used by Multichannel Buffered Serial Port (MCBSP).
-Most SPI master controllers integrate support for up to four chip selects, although some require chip selects to be managed separately through GPIO lines.
+SPI controllers from different vendors support different feature sets; such direct memory access (DMA) queues are not uncommon, although they may be associated with separate DMA engines rather than the SPI controller itself, such as used by Multichannel Buffered Serial Port (MCBSP).
+Most SPI master controllers integrate support for up to four slave selects, although some require slave selects to be managed separately through GPIO lines.

-Microwire

-Microwire, often spelled μWire, is essentially a predecessor of SPI and a trademark of National Semiconductor.
-It's a strict subset of SPI: half-duplex, and using SPI mode 0.
-Microwire chips tend to need slower clock rates than newer SPI versions; perhaps 2 MHz vs. 20 MHz.
-Some Microwire chips also support a three-wire mode.

-Microwire/Plus

-Microwire/Plus is an enhancement of Microwire and features full-duplex communication and support for SPI modes 0 and 1.
-There was no specified improvement in serial clock speed.
+Note that Queued SPI is different from Quad SPI, and some processors even confusingly allow a single "QSPI" interface to operate in either quad or queued mode!

-Three-wire serial buses
+Three-wire

-As mentioned, one variant of SPI uses a single bidirectional data line (slave out/slave in, called SISO or master out/master in, called MOMI) instead of two unidirectional ones (MOSI and MISO).
-This variant is restricted to a half duplex mode.
-It tends to be used for lower performance parts, such as small EEPROMs used only during system startup and certain sensors, and Microwire.
-Few SPI master controllers support this mode; although it can often be easily bit-banged in software.
+Three-wire variants of SPI restricted to a half-duplex mode use a single bidirectional data line called SISO (slave out/slave in) or MOMI (master out/master in) instead of SPI's two unidirectional lines (MOSI and MISO).
+Three-wire tends to be used for lower-performance parts, such as small EEPROMs used only during system startup, certain sensors, and Microwire.
+Few SPI controllers support this mode, although it can be easily bit-banged in software.

+Bit-width extensions

 Dual SPI

 For instances where the full-duplex nature of SPI is not used, an extension uses both data pins in a half-duplex configuration to send two bits per clock cycle.
 Typically a command byte is sent requesting a response in dual mode, after which the MOSI line becomes SIO0 (serial I/O 0) and carries even bits, while the MISO line becomes SIO1 and carries odd bits.
-Data is still transmitted msbit-first, but SIO1 carries bits 7, 5, 3 and 1 of each byte, while SIO0 carries bits 6, 4, 2 and 0.
+Data is still transmitted most-significant bit first, but SIO1 carries bits 7, 5, 3 and 1 of each byte, while SIO0 carries bits 6, 4, 2 and 0.

 This is particularly popular among SPI ROMs, which have to send a large amount of data, and comes in two variants: